ublue-os/bazzite/README.md

 **For users with Secure Boot enabled:** Follow our [secure boot documentation](#secure-boot) prior to rebasing.

 ### Steam Deck/Home Theater PCs (HTPCs)
-> [!IMPORTANT]
-Devices that are NOT the Steam Deck can still use the `bazzite-deck` images, but must use a modern AMD GPU.
-Intel Arc GPUs also have been confirmed to work.

 Variant designed for usage as an alternative to SteamOS on the Steam Deck, and for a console-like experience on HTPCs, available as `bazzite-deck`:

 - Directly boots to Game mode matching SteamOS's behavior.